Dilbert66/esphome-components/README.md

 # ESP32 Standalone Telegram Bot

 This component provides a standalone telegram bot application running on an ESP32 platform that gives the ability to fully control an Esphome application from your telegram account.
 You can send any commands you want as well as have it send back any statuses via a secure https connection using the telegram api, all remotely.
 It does not require any other application or home control software.
-Due to the need to use TLS for communications to the Telegram API site, this component will use about 46K of heap memory which should not be a problem on the ESP32.
+Due to the need to use TLS for communications (using MbedTLS ) to the Telegram API site, this component will use about 46K of heap memory which should not be a problem on the ESP32.
 For performance and stability reasons, I've used the mongoose.ws web library as the base for all http handling.
 This library provides an event driven, non-blocking API for creating various TCP apps.
 I initially chose it to replace the ESPasyncwebserver library that was used on the web_server component since I was encountering too many heap crashes during heavy traffic.
 I have been very pleased with it's minimal memory footprint and reliability.

 This component is part of a complete system that I use to create a standalone alarm control applications using ESP32 hardware.
 Why have a telegram bot on the ESP ?
 Not everyone wants to have a separate home control system or only needs one ESP device to manage something.
 For instance, for someone who only wants to control their legacy alarm system remotely , they can do it all usinng one chip.
 This bot uses a technique called long polling to wait for messages on the telegram api.
 It will create a connection to the api server and wait for up to 2 minutes for new messages.
 This is done using a non-blocking event driven loop which will not impact any other running components on the system.
 When a status update needs to go out from the ESP, the software will terminate the long poll loop, send the message and re-implement the poll.